-- Cloud-Init (when available): Morpheus will utilize Cloud-Init or Cloudbase-Init for agent install when provisioning images with Cloud-Init/Cloudbase-Init installed.
+- Cloud Init / Unattend (when available): (DEFAULT) Morpheus will utilize Cloud-Init or Cloudbase-Init for agent install when provisioning images with Cloud-Init/Cloudbase-Init installed.
 Morpheus will fall back on SSH or WINRM if cloud-init is not installed on the provisioned image.
 Morpheus will also add Agent installation to Windows unattend.xml data when performing Guest Customizations or utilizing syspreped images.

 - API PROXY

-- Required when a Proxy Server blocks communication between the Morpheus Appliance and the Cloud.
+- Set a proxy for outbound communication from the Morpheus Appliance to the Cloud endpoints.
 Proxies can be added in the Infrastructure -> Networks -> Proxies tab.

-- Required when a Proxy Server blocks communication between an Instance and the Morpheus Appliance.
+- Set a proxy for inbound communication from Instances to the Morpheus Appliance.
 Proxies can be added in the Infrastructure -> Networks -> Proxies tab.

 - Bypass Proxy for Appliance URL

-- Enable to bypass proxy settings (if added) for Instance Agent communication to the Appliance URL.
+- Enable to bypass proxy settings (if added) for Morpheus Agent communication to the Appliance URL.